ghpalmer/100-days-of-code/log.md

 **Thoughts:** So I dipped my pinky toe into Python, literally only made a print of Hello World but we out here.
 I think I'm gonna hold off learning that until after I get Javascript under my belt.
 I also did some more CSS styling in the bootcamp course I'm working on.

+### Day 10: July 16, 2020

+**Today's Progress**: Favicon, Box Model, CSS Display

+**Thoughts:** This log is a couple days late.
+Took the weekend off and completely forgot what I did.
+I gotta work on that and make sure I keep this consistent even on weekends.